 Bring in these savory breakfast tacos and now we’re talking!

-Tacos for Breakfast
+Tacos Make a Great Breakfast

 I don’t usually envision tacos when I’m thinking about breakfast.
 Most mornings I’m reaching for a few pieces of fruit, or maybe a quick bite to eat like hummus avocado toast.